Fern Angel Beattie

 Ollie O' Neill

 Iain has worked as a writer for advertising agencies, design agencies and museums for the best part of twenty years.
 In 2016, he drunk-bought a "How to Write Poetry" class online and hasn’t looked back.
 Since then, Iain has completed an MA in linguistics and studied at The Poetry School, The Faber Academy and The Seamus Heaney Centre.
 Iain's debut collection Ping! features poems that debuted in The North magazine.
 It was long-listed for the 2021 Welsh Poetry Book Awards.

-Originally from Lisbon, Portugal, Francisca is pursuing an MA in Creative Writing at Goldsmiths, University of London.
+Originally from Lisbon, Portugal, Francisca has an MA in Creative Writing at Goldsmiths, University of London.
 Her work has been published in Feels zine, Profound Experience of Earth and Vagabond City.
 Just prior to the release of her debut collection Hard Summer, Francisca was offered an MFA fellowship at Sarah Lawrence College in New York, where she now resides.